 The USA Baseball Women's National Team (WNT) was established in 2004, when an 18-player team was chosen following open tryouts across the nation.
 The team went on to capture the gold medal in the first-ever IBAF Women's Baseball World Cup in Edmonton, Canada.
 Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan and took home the bronze medal from the 2008 World Cup in Japan.
 In 2010, the WNT won a second bronze medal in World Cup in Maracay, Venezuela.

-When not competing in the World Cup, the Women's National Team squares off in international friendship series, leads youth clinics and works to grow the game of baseball among women in the U.S.
+When not competing in the World Cup, the Women's National Team hosts a Women's Development Program, leads youth clinics and works to grow the game of baseball among women in the U.S.

-In 2013, the Women's National Team Development Program will be held July 26-30 at the USA Baseball National Training Complex in Cary, N.C.
-Invited players will be given the opportunity to work with USA Baseball Women's National Team coaches and staff to strengthen their skills prior to trying out for the 2014 Women's National Team that will compete in the IBAF Women's Baseball World Cup.
+USA Baseball kicked off its 2014 on-field programming with a Women's National Team Development Program, held Jan.
+6-10, in Boca Raton, Fla.
+Invited players were given the opportunity to work with USA Baseball's Women's National Team coaches and staff to strengthen their skills prior to trying out for the Women's National Team later this summer.

 2010 United States Baseball Federation and Baseball America Foundation combined audited financials